2023 Best Computer Science Bachelor's Degree Schools in the New England Region

 After completing their Bachelor's Degree, compsci graduates from Brown carry an average student debtload of $13,476.

 You’ll be in good company if you decide to attend Massachusetts Institute of Technology.
 It ranked #2 on our 2023 Best Computer Science Bachelor’s Degree Schools in the New England Region list.
-Located in the midsize city of Cambridge, MIT is a private not-for-profit school with a fairly large student population.
+Located in the city of Cambridge, MIT is a private not-for-profit college with a fairly large student population.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $682.